 #1 New York Times bestselling author Meg Cabot calls Kathleen’s romantic Regency adventure, “completely original and totally engrossing.”

 Now for some silly stuff . . .

-If you want to know about the rattlesnake incident check back in a few weeks and I’ll blog about it.
-But in the meantime there’s a short version of the story on the Refuge for Masterminds blog tour: http://www.jeanbooknerd.com/2017/05/kathleen-author-interview.html
+If you want to know about the rattlesnake, here’s a short version from the Refuge for Masterminds blog tour: https://www.jeanbooknerd.com/2017/05/kathleen-author-interview.html

 I thought it might be fun if every now and then I posted a personal photo.
 Hey, if a picture is worth a thousand words, this is the quickest way for you to get to know me, right?
-If you’d rather read a more formal detailed bio info there’s an interview further down.
+If you’d rather read a more formal detailed bio info there’s an interview further down, and some serious pontificating.

 Why did you become a writer?

 It was a conspiracy!
 I’m not kidding.
 Influential women in my life decided to make it so.

 My mother used to read poems and books to us at night before bed: Heidi, Tom Sawyer, Black Beauty, Oliver Twist, The Unexpected Mrs. Pollifax, and many others.
 I treasured those nights curled up in the window seat listening to her read.

 She died when I was thirteen, almost fourteen.
 I still miss her every day.
 But because of her, I fell in love with reading and spent many delightful hours with wonderful authors like: Kipling, Victor Hugo, Dickens, Wodehouse, Oscar Wilde, O’Henry, Daphne De Maurier, Frank Herbert, Jane Austen…

 These authors and their stories became part of my blood and bone.
 I have walked with them in worlds they spun out of golden words.
 Reading those books carried me away to places of hope and courage.
 On those beloved pages, I glimpsed truths I would not have otherwise seen.
 The reason I write is to give the gift back.